 New members are always welcome.
 Walkers should be able to walk the distance stated in the programme and are expected to be suitably clothed and shod for walking the distance.
 Hampshire can be moderately hilly and muddy and new walkers are expected to be able to cope with this.
 Visitors from other Ramblers Association groups are always welcome to walk with us.

 The group are proud to be affiliated with the Walking Partnership.
-Help support our group by booking your walking holidays with Ramblers Walking Holidays, Chapters Walking Holidays, Adagio, Load off your Back and nominate North East Hampshire Group when booking to ensure that we receive vital funds through the Walking Partnership.
+Help support our group by booking your walking holidays with Ramblers Walking Holidays or Adagio and nominate North East Hampshire Group when booking to ensure that we receive vital funds through the Walking Partnership.